Close

 Procedures

-Customers were randomly assigned to one of two conditions without replacement, with the constraint that all riders on a given trail ride were provided the same condition:
+Customers were randomly assigned to one of the following conditions (all riders on the same trail ride received the same condition):

 1. Standard Instruction (n = 17)